phillip1618/discord_bible_bot/README.md

 ## Set-up

+A Sentry account must be created, and a Sentry DSN must be obtained.
+An AWS account must also be created.
 A `.env` file must be set up with the following values:

 ```
 TOKEN=secret-discord-token